by Rose Parker

 10. Rechargeable Hand Warmers

-This gift for wheelchair users is a great idea if you want to keep your loved one warm This USB recharge hand warmer provides heat that lasts up to 13-18 hours, so they can use it whenever and wherever they need extra warmth!
+This gift for wheelchair users is a great idea if you want to keep your loved one warm.
+This USB recharge hand warmer provides heat that lasts up to 13-18 hours, so they can use it whenever and wherever they need extra warmth!
 It also has an LCD digital display screen with a blue LED backlight that allows them to monitor the battery level at all times.
 The charger includes two bright red indicator lights when charging, but once both of these are lit up, this means there's no more power left in the device.
 Made of high-tech Aluminum and ABS plastic, this device is strong and durable.
 This heating hand warmer can be used for a long time without the risk of overheating or short-circuit.
+It would also be a practical gift for snowboarders.

 11. 360 Degree Rotary Nail Trimmer